Analysis | The long intertwining of the Russia-Ukraine conflict with Trumpian politics

 The summer of 2015 is also when Trump declared his candidacy for the Republican presidential nomination.
 It was a campaign predicated largely on domestic, not foreign, issues — in part because of Trump’s lack of familiarity with geopolitical debates.
 Asked by NBC’s Chuck Todd that August about allowing Ukraine to join NATO, Trump replied that “whether it goes in or doesn’t go in, I wouldn’t care.”

 That he was running a campaign focused on a rejection of business as usual in Washington tied Trump more closely to Russia in two ways.
-The first was that Russia’s influence efforts soon focused on seeking to boost his candidacy to amplify the threat posed to the established political order.
-(Messages obtained by investigators from February 2016 indicated that both Trump and Sen. Bernie Sanders (I-Vt.) were being boosted by the Internet Research Agency campaign.)
+The first was that Russia’s influence efforts soon focused on seeking to boost his candidacy amplify the threat posed to the established political order.
+(Messages obtained by investigators from February 2016 indicated that both Trump and Sen. Bernie Sanders [I-Vt.] were being boosted by the Internet Research Agency campaign.)
 The second was that well-known Republican campaign operatives avoided his candidacy, both because there was a surfeit of better-known candidates and because, at the outset, he didn’t seem likely to win.

 So when Trump in the spring of 2016 was looking for someone to help manage his delegate-counting efforts before the convention, he took the recommendation of his longtime political adviser Roger Stone: Hire Manafort, who had previously done consulting work alongside Stone.